Rubbernecking with the Locals

 What’s going on here?

 What value does this serve us?
 Logically speaking, absolutely none.
 This is a worthless activity.
 It isn’t even entertaining like sports.
-It has no significance in the lifes and livelihood of all but a very small number of people.
+It has no significance in the lives and livelihood of all but a very small number of people.

 So I’m trying to wean myself off of my local news addiction.
 I’m not replacing it with anything.
 I’m just stopping.
 I’ve had varying degrees of success over the past few months, because I love reading the local news.